SRHridoy/Java_DSA_with_bro/README.md

 Disadvantages :
             Slow for large data sets

 Advantages :
-            Fast for searches of small to medium data sets Doesn't need to be sorted
+            Fast for searches of small to medium data sets...
+            Doesn't need to be sorted...
             Useful for data structures that don't have random access(Linked List)

 ```java